- Audition User Guide

 Sets the maximum True-Peak level.
 If this value is exceeded, the peak indicator is activated.

 The Special > Vocal Enhancer effect quickly improves the quality of voice-over recordings.
-The Male and Female modes automatically reduce sibilance and plosives, as well as microphone handling noise such as low rumbles.
+The available modes automatically reduce sibilance and plosives, as well as microphone handling noise such as low rumbles.
 Those modes also apply microphone modeling and compression to give vocals a characteristic radio sound.
 The Music mode optimizes soundtracks so they better complement a voice-over.

 Male